 Applications are reviewed each Wednesdays.
 You will receive an email no later than 2:00pm with information regarding appointment preferences or if I am not available due to capacity.

 2. I am available on Mondays ONLY, from 10:00am-12:00pm to accommodate these sessions.
 Photo studios can be costly, but there is no cost for the family and their premature baby.
 Sessions will last for up to 20 minutes and families can expect 5-10 images delivered via online web gallery.

 3. I do not bring anything into the NICU with me other than my camera.
 These sessions are documentary: cuddling, feeding, changing, tubes, monitors, all of it.
 Parents are welcome to provide a blanket, hat, or outfit, but it is not required.

 4. I do not handle newborn preemie babies.
 I may move a hand or a foot, but that's about it.

-6. Siblings are welcomed.
+6. Siblings are welcome to join.

-Nice newborn baby getting a bath at hospital
+Newborn baby getting a bath at hospital.

 I'm hopeful that the photographs I create and gift to NICU families will help them through their difficult journey with a premature or critically ill baby.
-Photos may aid NICU parents who have postpartum depression (PPD) and/or post traumatic stress disorder (PTSD) both of which are increased after spending time in a neonatal intensive care unit.
+Photos may aid NICU parents who have postpartum depression (PPD) and/or post traumatic stress disorder (PTSD), both of which are increased after spending time in a neonatal intensive care unit.
 I know that feeling all to well.
 Portraits can also be therapeutic while encouraging bonding and breastfeeding.

-I donate complimentary sessions every month to families in the Neonatal Intensive Care Unit located at Mercy St. Vincent
+I donate complimentary sessions every month to families in the Neonatal Intensive Care Unit located at Mercy St. Vincent.